justinelfritz/justinelfritz.github.io/pages/sourdough.md

 #### Key equations: additional ingredients

 The addition of non-standard ingredients modifies the standard equations in an intuitive way.
 The two use cases are for added solids and added liquids.
-For future reference, butter and honey belong to the latter group.

 To include non-fermenting solid ingredients such as seeds, spices, sugar, or salt, we can simply reduce the fermenting doughball weight <img src="https://render.githubusercontent.com/render/math?math=W"> such that the total weight of the doughball and the added ingredients sums up to the total desired weight.
 For example, to obtain a 1000g (raw) bread dough with a 60g mixture of sugar and salt, use the 'standard case' equations for your 940g dough, and add your sugar and salt when needed.
 This is mathematically permissible because the weight of the added ingredients is small compared to the dough weight, and because the (solid) ingredients have no non-negligible effect on the fermentation.